Employee Advocacy Overview

 But Employee Advocacy will only be a success if you remember the most important word – employee.
 You don’t want them to be an army of robots who are programmed to all say the same thing.
 You’re giving them the ability to start conversations in their own authentic voices in ways that will promote their careers.

-At the end of the day, they own their personal channels and networks.
-Employees have to want to be involved because they see themselves as part of something bigger than themselves.
+At the end of the day, Employees own their personal channels and networks.
+They have to want to be involved because they see themselves as part of something bigger than themselves.

 That means earning their respect, willingness to participate, and every share.
 When that happens, employees will be your most passionate advocates.
 And they will improve the level of trust people feel about your company.